 One important piece of advice for women in construction is to seek out role models and mentorships.
 A mentor can help you when you have questions, need guidance, and can help you accomplish your career goals.

 Another important piece of information to remember is that as a woman, you will be a role model to many other women.
 Getting involved in groups and organizations that promote and support women in construction is a great way to find mentors/mentees, build your career, and find success.

 “In my experience being a young woman working in the field is challenging.
 You’ll be faced with doubt because of your sex and perceived inexperience, but the important thing is not to let that stop you,” says Rachel Brouwer, Superintendent at A.R.
 Brouwer.
 “Find experienced people you admire who are willing to share their knowledge with you and learn from them.
 Don’t be afraid to ask tradesmen questions, they are the experts in their field.
 Respect is earned, especially in this industry, and the more credible you are the better.
 Admire the older women in the trade, they entered a work environment less accepting than the one we are in today, and they have endured and thrived, we will too!”

 Resources for Women in Construction

-It is not easy working in a field dominated by men, therefore, there are many resources for women in construction.
-We have found that many women are not aware of all of the resources available to support them in this industry.
-The National Association of Women in Construction offers many construction-related educational courses for women and holds several events throughout the year that promote women in construction and also help women learn about the industry.
+It is not easy working in a field dominated by men, but luckily, there are many resources for women in construction.
+The National Association of Women in Construction (NAWIC) offers many construction-related educational courses for women and holds several events and conferences throughout the year that promote women in construction and help more women learn about the industry.

 - NAWIC Scholarship Program